djndl1/CSNotes/corejava1.md

 ## Strings

 Conceptually, Java strings are sequences of Unicode characters.
+Strings are immutable.

 `.substring()`: extract a substring